calcom/cal.com/README.md

 - Prisma
 - No tRPC (for now) We hook directly into prisma client, but probably should look into adding a new @calcom/trpc package that adds pagination and such stuff and can be shared between webapp and API.

+## How to run it

+First clone the main repo with --recursive-submodules flag.
+This will clone our monorepo, and all the private git submodules within it.
+``
+Be sure to be authenticated in gh-cli or via PAT in your shell, as this will clone private repos that requires this (website, api)
+``

+`cp .env.example .env`

+`yarn workspace @calcom/api dev
 ## API Authentication (API Keys)

 The API requires a valid apiKey query param to be passed: